 From time to time, I am sent teaching resources to review.
 I was offered a Magidome kit during the 2021 school year and was excited to see what learning this kit might offer our students.
 But, with all the complications of this school year, we simply did not have time to get to this anticipated project.

 In June, our school hosts student teachers who are completing their B.Ed from the University of British Columbia.
-This year we had three community field experience (CFE) students with us, and this blog post reflects their experience as early career educators working with students to sort out how to build a Magidome.
+This year we had three community field experience (CFE) students with us, and this blog post reflects their experience as early career educators working with students to sort out the process of how to build a Magidome.

 Post contributed by Hannah Gilgoff, Adelaida Airapetian and Eduardo Madrega.